 Your freelance writer bio is the elevator pitch at the end of any article you write.
 Make sure it encourages others to hire you.

 One of the challenges that I faced when I first began writing online was creating a bio.
 A freelance writer bio is your chance to hook other potential clients.
-Other than networking, my best sources of high-paying freelance gigs are through inquiries stemming from the work I do elsewhere.
+Other than networking, my best sources of high-paying freelance gigs are through inquiries stemming from the work I do everywhere else online.

-As a freelance writer, all the content you provide has the potential to boost your visibility and bring new clients.
+As a freelance writer, all the content published with your byline has the potential to boost your visibility and attract new clients.
 Your bio is a quick way to let clients see a mini-resume, as well as learn how to contact you.
-When creating your freelance writer bio, here are a few things to keep in mind:

 1. Craft a One-Sentence Summary of What You Do